chrmsan/CV/README.md

 - **Ukulele** I enjoy to play the ukulele in my sparetime and occasionally sing as well
 - **Cooking** I love cooking and try out new recipes - and do admit that I can't have enough kitchen gadgets!
 - **Dancing Salsa/Bachata** I attend salsa and bachata courses 2-3 times a week and I often attend at social dances
-- **Cycling** I have cyclocross (a hybrid routing/offroad bicycle) that I use to cruise around the Norwegian Wilderness
+- **Cycling** I have a cyclocross (a hybrid routing/offroad bicycle) that I use to cruise around the Norwegian wilderness
 - **Swimming** As part of my workout routine I swim once a week.
 Being fond of water since I was a child that is a must.
-- **Calisthenics** I recently started to do outdoor calisthenics in Oslo and my goal is to do the infamous Flag!
+- **Calisthenics** I recently started to do outdoor calisthenics in Oslo and my end goal is to do the infamous Flag!